Australian Navy Cadets

-The Australian Navy Cadets (ANC) is a youth development organization supported by the Royal Australian Navy, with a focus on the maritime domain.
-The organization conducts navy-related activities, with some key objectives that include building self-confidence and developing teamwork and leadership skills.
+The Australian Navy Cadets (ANC) is a youth development organisation supported by the Royal Australian Navy, with a focus on the maritime domain.
+The organisation conducts navy-related activities, with key objectives that include building self-confidence and developing teamwork and leadership skills.

-The navy cadets, which comprises of 82 training ships and about 2,600 cadets nationwide, is available to all young Australians between the ages of 12 and 19.
-This youth organization is related with the Australian Air Force Cadets and Australian Army Cadets, which all come from the Australian Defence Force Cadets.
+The navy cadets, which comprises 81 training ships and with approximately 2,600 cadets nationwide.
+It is available to all young Australians between the ages of 13 and 17.
+This youth organisation is related with the Australian Air Force Cadets and Australian Army Cadets, which all come under the Australian Defence Force Cadets.

 History

 Established in the early 1900s, the organisation received official recognition in 1911, with the passing of the Naval Defence Act.
 Before 1972, the Royal Australian Navy (RAN) and the Navy League of Australia shared administrative duties for the group, which was then known as the Australian Sea Cadet Corps.

 The organisation was renamed the Naval Reserve Cadets, after the navy assumed full control of it in 1974.
 In 2000, the organisation was renamed "Australian Navy Cadets" following the recommendation of an Australian Government review titled Cadets: The Future.

-In November 2024, the Australian Navy Cadets' training ship Merseiy was renamed Training Ship Sheen in honour of ordinary Seaman Edward "Teddy" Sheen, VC.
-The name commemorates Sheen's actions during World War II.
+In November 2024, the Australian Navy Cadets' training ship Mersey was renamed Training Ship Sheean in honour of ordinary Seaman Edward "Teddy" Sheean, VC.
+The name commemorates Sheean's actions during World War II.